Paid subscriptions for Sourcegraph Enterprise

 Updating your license key

-licenseKeyfield with the new value and save.
+licenseKeyfield with the new value, and then click Save changes.